Jennifer Harß

-Jennifer Sandra Harß (born 14 July 1987) is a German ice hockey goaltender and member of the German national ice hockey team, currently playing with the ECDC Memmingen teams in the German Women's Ice Hockey Bundesliga (DFEL) and the Oberliga and ESC Kempten of the Bayernliga.
-She represented Germany at the Olympic women's ice hockey tournaments in 2006 and 2014.
+Jennifer Sandra "Jenny" Harß (also anglicised Harss; born 14 July 1987) is a German ice hockey coach and retired goaltender for the German national ice hockey team.
+A two-time Olympian, she represented Germany at the Winter Olympic Games in 2006 and 2014.
+During her club career, she tended goal in the German Women's Ice Hockey Bundesliga (DFEL), the men's Oberliga, the men's Bayernliga, and with the Minnesota Duluth Bulldogs women's ice hockey program in the NCAA Division I.

+Harß has coached the German women's national under-16 team since 2022.

 Playing career

-Harß has been a member of the Germany women's national ice hockey team since 2005.
-She has participated in nine IIHF World Championship tournaments.
-In three games played for Germany at the 2006 Winter Olympics, she had a goals against average of 1.89 and recorded 97 saves.
-At the 2008 IIHF World Championships, she had more than half of the playing time in net for Team Germany.
+Harß began playing ice hockey at age four in the minor ice hockey department of EV Füssen in her hometown of Füssen, Bavaria.
+Her national league career began in the 2004–05 season of the German national under-18 and under-20 men's leagues with the junior ice hockey teams of EV Füssen.
+She made her senior league debut in the following season, at age sixteen, playing in one men's Oberliga game with EV Füssen.

 NCAA

 During the 2009–10 season, Harß filled in for starting goalie Kim Martin.
-She made a team record of 1138 saves and led all goalies in the NCAA.
+She made a team record of 1,138 saves and led all goalies in the NCAA.
 In 39 starts, Harß won 29 contests, the second most wins in one season in Bulldogs history.
 In addition, she played more minutes than any other goaltender in the NCAA.
 Harß accumulated 2386:51 minutes between the pipes while breaking the Bulldogs single-season record for saves, making 1062 in 37 outings.
-In the championship game of the 2010 Frozen Four tournament, Harß set a team record and NCAA postseason record for most saves in a game with 49.
-On 7 September 2011, it was announced that Harß was appointed one of two assistant captains for the 2011–12 Minnesota Duluth Bulldogs women's ice hockey season.
+In the championship game of the 2010 Frozen Four tournament, Harß set a team record and NCAA postseason record for most saves in a game, with 49.

+Harß served as one of two alternate captains during the 2011–12 Minnesota Duluth Bulldogs women's ice hockey season.